controlplusn/Tasks-Manager/README.md

    - Tasks are stored using a linked list data structure.

 5. Task Listing:
-   - All tasks are listed, showing the titles and deadlines.
+   - All tasks are listed, showing the titles, due dates, and deadlines.
-   - Tasks can be sorted based on the user's chosen criteria, such as by deadline or by name.
+   - Tasks can be sorted based on the user's chosen criteria, such as by deadline, by name or even duedates.

 6. Task Filtering:
-   - Users can filter tasks based on criteria such as Title, priority, or category.
+   - Users can filter tasks based on criteria such as Title, DueDate, or category.

 8. Task Completion:
    - Users can mark tasks as completed.